-Guided pathways to student success.
-As the jobs projections data above indicates, bachelor's degrees are important to meeting the workforce needs of the state but they are not the only path to employment and higher-wage jobs.
+Create guided pathways to student success.
+As the jobs projections data above indicates, bachelor's degrees are important to meeting the workforce needs of the state.
+However, they are not the only path to employment and higher-wages.
 Students, those coming directly from high school and those returning as adults should be provided clear information about the most appropriate pathways to meet their eventual employment goals.
-Pathways should incorporate all appropriate student outcomes from short-term industry-recognized credentials through the highest degree programs appropriate to the identified career goals and include career step-out points at the completion of each credential.
+Pathways should incorporate all appropriate student outcomes from shortterm industry-recognized credentials through the highest degree programs appropriate to the identified career goals.
+Pathways should also include career step-out points at the completion of each credential.

-GOAL 2: Increase by 75% the enrollment of adults, age 25 to 54, by fall 2018.
-By 2020, almost 60% of jobs in Arkansas will require something beyond a high school credential.
+GOAL 2: Increase by 50% the enrollment of adults, age 25 to 54, by fall 2018.
+By 2020, almost 60% of jobs in Arkansas will require more than a high school diploma.
 However, only 25% will require a bachelor's degree or higher.
-The positive result of these statistics for adults is the fact they do not necessarily need to invest the time required to earn a four-year degree.
-Adults can, in some cases, prepare themselves for higher paying jobs by earning short-term certificates or two-year associate's degrees, which should be a better fit for the time demands of those who must balance work, families and school.
+Where appropriate, adults can prepare themselves for higher paying jobs by earning short-term certificates or two-year associate's degrees.
+These programs may be a better fit for the time demands of those who must balance work, families and school.